RECIPE HUB

 Chop the onion, slice the leek and dice the potatoes into small 1 cm bite sized cubes, then add to a non stick pan with the Tb olive oil on a medium heat and fry for 10 minutes.

-Get the hydrated seitan out of the stock with tongs (keep the stock water to the side) and fry the pieces in another small frying pan to brown the sides slightly.
+Get the hydrated seitan out of the stock with tongs, cool them down then squeeze out as much liquid as you can, (keep the measuring glass stock water to the side) and fry the pieces in another small frying pan to brown the sides slightly.

 Make your butter bean cream by blending the left over stock from the seitan, pumpkin seeds, can of butter beans with the juice and the Dijon mustard.